(See also Overview of Fungal Infections.)

 Invasive infections are usually acquired by inhalation of spores or, occasionally, by direct invasion through damaged skin.

-Aspergillus sp tends to infect open spaces, such as pulmonary cavities caused by previous lung disorders (eg, bronchiectasis, tumor, TB), the sinuses, or ear canals (otomycosis).
-Such infections tend to be locally invasive and destructive, although systemic spread sometimes occurs, particularly in immunocompromised patients.
+Aspergillus species tend to infect open spaces, such as pulmonary cavities caused by previous lung disorders (eg, bronchiectasis, tumor, tuberculosis), the sinuses, or external auditory canals (otomycosis).
+Such infections tend to be locally invasive and destructive, although systemic spread sometimes occurs, particularly in immunocompromised patients with neutropenia or immunosuppression due to corticosteroid use.
 However, aspergillosis is unusual in those with HIV infection.

-A. fumigatus is the most common cause of invasive pulmonary disease; A. flavus most often causes invasive extrapulmonary disease, probably because these patients are more severely immunosuppressed than patients infected with A. fumigatus.
+A. fumigatus is the most common cause of invasive pulmonary disease; A. flavus most often causes invasive extrapulmonary disease, probably because it tends to occur in patients who are more severely immunosuppressed than patients infected with A. fumigatus.

 Focal infections, typically in the lung, sometimes form a fungus ball (aspergilloma), a characteristic growth of tangled masses of hyphae, with fibrin exudate and few inflammatory cells, typically encapsulated by fibrous tissue.
 Occasionally, there is some local invasion of tissue at the periphery of the cavity, but usually the fungus just resides within the cavity with no appreciable local invasion.